 - 1 tsp vanilla extract

 - 8 g baking powder

 - 1 pinch salt

-- In another bowl, add zest of half lemon, vanilla extract, sunflower oil, olive oil, water, salt, sugar, and stir well till the sugar is dissolved.
+- In another bowl, add zest of half lemon, vanilla extract, sunflower seed oil, water, salt, sugar, and stir well till the sugar is dissolved.

 - Add the flour and baking powder all at once and start incorporating everything together with a spatula until you get a firm dough.
 Depending on temperature and humidity of where you are, you might need to add some extra flour to get to the right consistency.